nfredrik/mickarucken/README.md

 └── main.py
 ````

+Support functions reside under the lib-folder.
+This i also a folder that the micropython interpreter will look at
+to find files for import.
+The main file resides under the root.

 #### Reading temperature and humidity
 The core functionality for reading temperature is implemented in  a class **TempHum**.
 The
-implementation to makes it possible create several objects different input to what pin the
+implementation to makes it possible create several objects dependent what pin the
-sensor is attached.
+sensor is attached to.
 Nota Bene: The DHT11 can be called no more than once per second.
+In case of reading error a exception will be raised.
+The caller needs to take care of the exception.

 ```python